philipce/nifty/README.md

 5. Push to the branch: `git push origin my-new-feature`
 6. Submit a pull request!

-## Nifty Features

-We are currently working on getting the core set of general math and linear algebra functions finished:
-- general functions and definitions used throughout Nifty
-- matrix definition and linear algebra functionality
-- vector and tensor data structures
-- wrappers on glibc/math.h
-- basic functions related to statistics and probability

-See our [status page](Documents/Status.md) for details.

 ## Distribution

-_TODO: If you want to link statically e.g. for distribution, here's an example of how to..._
+If you want to statically link Nifty and all its dependencies, e.g. for distribution, an example of how to do that will be forthcoming...
+For now, here's a stackoverflow [post](http://stackoverflow.com/questions/36570497/compile-c-code-and-expose-it-to-swift-under-linux/36573936?noredirect=1#comment60786135_36573936) that shows basically how you might accomplish that.

 ## License